CyberGhost VPN review

 Like many other VPNs, CyberGhost's single-month plan is a rather expensive proposition at $12.99.
 Sign up for six months and that'll be knocked down to $6.99, but the real value lies in the two-year plan – a very tempting $2.19 a month.
 This includes two months free, and while prices do fluctuate a little, they're always around the $2-a-month mark.

-Speed testing using the latest WireGuard protocol reveals that CyberGhost has dipped in the last six months or so, to a fairly average peak of 630Mbps.
-That means CyberGhost is no longer one of the fastest VPNs, but it certainly won't be slowing you down.
-It's a handy for streaming, though, thanks to the fact it unblocks most major streaming services including US Netflix, BBC iPlayer and Amazon Prime Video.
-Disney+, however, was unavailable at the time of testing.
+Speed testing using the latest WireGuard protocol reveals that CyberGhost has improved in the last six months or so, passing from a fairly average peak of 630Mbps to a much better 750Mbps.
+This still doesn't make CyberGhost one of the fastest VPNs, but it certainly won't be slowing you down.
+It's handy for streaming, though, thanks to the fact it unblocks most major streaming services including US Netflix, BBC iPlayer, Amazon Prime Video, and even Disney+ which failed in the past.
+10Play, however, was unavailable at the time of testing.

 CyberGhost provides great value for money and its apps seem to be well secured.